This blog may contain affiliate links. Read our disclosure policy for more info.

 Big Bend is the name of a massive curve in the road along the Icefields Parkway around 2 hours from Banff.
 Any Icefields Parkway itinerary will include Big Bend, as you have no choice but to drive on it!

-The viewpoint is on the right side of the road (if you’re driving from Banff to Jasper) and somewhat on a blind corner.
+The viewpoint is on the right side of the road (if you’re driving from Banff to Jasper) and on somewhat of a blind corner.
 So, be careful when pulling in and out here.
-Drive all of Big Bend with caution and take your time so you can see the pullover bay where you can safely get out of your vehicle.
+Drive all of Big Bend with caution and take your time, so you can see the pullover bay where you can safely get out of your vehicle.

-Now I know what you’re thinking.
-Big Bend is really far from Banff.
-However, as I mentioned above, driving the Icefields Parkway is one of the best free things to do in Banff.
+Now I know what you’re thinking… Big Bend seems pretty far from Banff!
+However, as I mentioned above, driving the Icefields Parkway is one of the best free things to do in Banff, so it’s really worth dedicating a day to it and exploring as much on offer here as possible.

-Banff National Park is one of the best places in Canada to see wildlife.
-Over the years, I’ve seen around 10 bears in Banff National Park, including the grizzly above, who was eating grass at Bow Lake.
+Home to over 311 species of birds, 53 species of mammals, 19 species of fish, and many more, Banff National Park really is one of the best places in Canada to see wildlife!
+Over the years, I’ve spotted around 10 bears in Banff National Park, including the grizzly above, who was eating grass at Bow Lake.

 On top of that, there are plenty of elk, bighorn sheep, moose, and beavers around – just to name a few.

-The 4.3-kilometer (2.7-mile) loop begins at the Mt Norquay Ski resort parking lot and climbs another 250 meters (820-feet) to a viewpoint.
-This trail is great all year round.
+The 4.3-kilometer (2.7-mile) loop begins at the Mount Norquay Ski Resort parking lot and climbs another 250 meters (820 feet) to a gorgeous viewpoint overlooking the beautiful Cascade Mountains.
+This trail is great all year round, but always be careful if it has recently snowed or rained, as the trail can be a bit slippery.

-Depending on the time of year, you may need snowshoes or ice cleats.
-In the summer, the trail is very easy to follow and suited to most people.
-All up, the trail only takes around 2 hours to complete.
+Depending on the time of year, you may also need snowshoes or ice cleats, which can be rented in town at places like White Mountain Adventures.
+In the summer, the trail is very easy to follow, taking around 2 hours to complete.

 Some of the best places to check out on the Bow Valley Parkway include:

-On top of skating at the official rinks, you can also go wild ice skating during certain conditions.
-Vermilion Lakes, Johnson Lake, Lake Minnewanka, Two Jack Lake, and Cascade Ponds are popular choices.
-Of course, heavy snowfall can interrupt this but early in the season, or if people have cleared some of the snow, these lakes are perfect.
+If you’re looking to venture a little further afield, you can also go wild ice skating too!
+Vermilion Lakes, Johnson Lake, Lake Minnewanka, Two Jack Lake, and Cascade Ponds are all popular choices with skating enthusiasts.
+Of course, heavy snowfall can interrupt this, but early in the season, or if people have cleared some of the snow, these lakes are perfect.

-Above, you can see me ice skating at Vermillion Lakes – how beautiful!
+Above, you can see me ice skating at Vermillion Lakes – how beautiful is this?!

-Skating on frozen lakes is dangerous without the right experience.
+Skating on frozen lakes can be dangerous without the right experience.
 Only skate on ice thick enough to hold your weight and skate at your own risk.
 If you’re unsure if the ice is safe, ask at a visitor center before you go.
+Don’t forget to wear a hat and gloves too!

 There are two ways to the top, one heading along the shoreline before ascending steeply to the top and the other a more gradual climb (at the fork turn left).
 You can take one up and the other down to create a nice loop.